 What to look for in your customer or client database software

-When selecting customer database software tools, choose one that aligns with your business needs, team processes and budget.
+When selecting customer database software tools, choose one that aligns with your small business needs, team processes and budget.

 Your chosen customer database software should include the following features: